Table of Contents:

 After another 12 hours:

-After about 7 days, you should be able to make an active sourdough starter.
+After about seven days, you should be able to make an active sourdough starter.
 But how do you know for sure if your starter is ready for baking?
 You can test this with the float test.
 Scoop a small amount of starter from your jar and drop it into a glass of water.
-If the starter floats, it means your starter is active enough for baking.
+If the starter floats, it means your sourdough starter is active enough to bake bread, and you can start baking.

 1 comment